 We found 3 geriatricians who accept Medicaid near Newport News, VA.

 Dr. Sharon Petitjean's areas of specialization are family medicine and geriatrics (elderly care).
-She accepts Medicaid insurance.
-Dr. Petitjean graduated from Wright State University, Boonshoft School of Medicine.
-Her training includes a residency program at Riverside Family Medicine Residency.
-Dr. Petitjean offers interpreting services for her patients.
-She is professionally affiliated with Riverside Regional Medical Center.
+She offers interpreting services for her patients.
+Dr. Petitjean is affiliated with Riverside Regional Medical Center.
+She attended Wright State University, Boonshoft School of Medicine and subsequently trained at Riverside Family Medicine Residency for residency.
+She is an in-network provider for Medicaid insurance.

 Conditions / Treatments